Fish and Wildlife Research Institute

 Molluscs

-The Molluscan Fisheries staff is responsible for conducting research on scallops, hard clams, conch, and non-indigenous species.
-Staff members collect data on the life history, biology, age structure, stock abundance, and fishery characteristics of molluscs.
-These data are analyzed to monitor trends in molluscan fisheries throughout Florida.
-Some molluscs are cultured and released to help evaluate the use of hatchery-reared animals as a management tool for rebuilding or enhancing coastal fisheries.
+Fish and Wildlife Research Institute scientists based in St. Petersburg and Marathon conduct research on scallops, oysters, clams, conch and other molluscan species at various locations across the state.
+They collect data on life history, biology, age structure, stock abundance and fishery characteristics, which are analyzed to monitor trends in mollusc populations throughout Florida.
+In some instances, molluscs are cultured and released to help evaluate the use of hatchery-reared animals as a management tool for rebuilding or enhancing coastal fisheries.

 Bay Scallops